How to Improve a BMW 128i

 How to Turn Up a Stock Audi TT Boost

-4. Twist the boost controller 'Boost' knob to the right to turn up the Audi TT's stock boost.
-Start with only turning the boost up a small degree, and test the TT on the street.
+1. Turn off the Audi TT engine and open its hood.2.
+Disconnect the hose leading to the wastegate actuator from the turbo.3.
+Connect the open hose end to the boost controller and connect that to the turbo's open valve.
+Tighten the hose clamp around the turbo valve with the flat head screwdriver.4.
+Twist the boost controller 'Boost' knob to the right to turn up the Audi TT's stock boost.
+Start with only turning the boost up a small degree, and test the TT on the stre...

 Continue lendo